2022 Pay with GasBuddy Review: Yes, You Can Legitimately Save Money Every Time You Fill

 Using Pay with GasBuddy

-On their website, GasBuddy says that their service works at most gas stations — calling out a few where it doesn’t work while showcasing logos of a few that do.
+On their website, GasBuddy says that their service works at approximately 95% of gas stations — calling out a few where it doesn’t work while showcasing logos of a few that do.
 Since my local station was not explicitly listed, I was very skeptical when I went to insert my Pay with GasBuddy card for the very first time.

-The Pros and Cons of Pay with GasBuddy
+The Pros and Cons of Pay with GasBuddy (free version)

 First, the biggest compliment I can give Pay with GasBuddy is that, to my surprise, it was accepted at every station I tried it at.
 That said I should note that the service is only intended to work at the pump itself and cannot be used inside (even if it is just to pre-pay for gas).
 As a result, if you only want to pump a certain dollar amount, you’ll have to do it manually.

 In terms of cons, I have seen some users question whether it makes sense to use Pay with GasBuddy at stations that charge extra for credit or debit cards.
 Put simply, the answer is “probably not” — after all, these stations typically tack on 10¢ per gallon whereas GasBuddy will only save you between 3¢ and 20¢ (if you have Premium).
 However, while these heightened prices for credit/debit may be popular in some parts of the country, it’s not a nationwide standard.
 In my case, even though I saw stations all over California charging more for card transactions, I have yet to encounter one in my area of Missouri.
 Additionally, if you are able to find a max Deal Alert of 25¢, this should more than offset the card fee… hopefully.